Ada-Developers-Academy/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-list-activity.md

 <!-- ======================= END CHALLENGE ======================= -->

+## Livecode

-## Livecode - Project Introduction
+### Project Introduction

 As a class we will check out  the [project](./03-linked-list-checkpoint.md) and work through a couple of the methods.
 The purpose is to gain familiarity with the project and to learn how to write Linked List code.

+### Sample Interview Problem Livecode

+- [Activity Replit](https://replit.com/@adadev/linked-list-practice#README.md)

 ## Activity - Group Work Linked List Methods

-- [Activity Replit](https://replit.com/@adadev/linked-list-practice#README.md)
+After the class livecode working on rotating a linked list, we will break into groups to work on the Palindrome Linked List method.

 ### Getting Started